mrwweb/enhanced-embed-block/readme.txt

 If enough people express interest, I'll build it!
 [Let me know if you're interested!](https://mrwweb.com/wordpress-plugins/enhanced-embed-block/#pro)

+= Contribute on Github =

+[Enhanced Embed Block is on Github](https://github.com/mrwweb/enhanced-embed-block) for pull requests and bug reports.

 == Installation ==

 1. From your WordPress site’s dashboard, go to Plugins > Add New.